open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 ### Formal analysis

-Even though we have carefully designed the protocol with security requirements in mind and it has been reviewed multiple times and it includes protection against common network attacks, we are not able to proove the security of the solution.
+Even though we have carefully designed the protocol with security requirements in mind and it has been reviewed multiple times and it includes protection against common network attacks, we are not able to prove the security of the solution.

 However, we can increase the confidence by using formal analysis methods.
 We have implemented the protocol flow as a model of ProVerif (https://bblanche.gitlabpages.inria.fr/proverif/) tool.
 ProVerif is an automated verification tool for cryptographic protocols, which works in the formal logic model Dolev-Yao and can mathematically verify and prove, if the protocol has some security properties, such as confidentiality, authentication, etc. Proving such properties may involve finding proof of not-existance of some other property and verification of all possible combinations.
 Therefore, using manual methods can be very time-consuming and doesn't usually give full confidence.